How to Add Area Lighting Effects to a Cartoon Animation Using After Effects

 Step 3

-Once the Spot Light has been added to the scene, use the Transform Options to the light in a suitable direction.
+Once the Spot Light has been added to the scene, use the Transform Options to move the light in a suitable direction.

 transform optionstransform optionstransform options